jared-roussel/VBA-challenge/README.md

 The VBA script loops through each worksheet in the Multiple Stock Years workbook.
 The workbook is saved in this repository and is named multiple_year_stock_data.xlsm while the screenshots of each worksheet is also displayed below.

 The VBA final VBA script is saved within this repository and is named multiple_year_stock_data.vba.
+The alphabetical_testing_psuedocode.bas and alphabetical_testing_solved.vba files show the code interations as the challenge was being worked through.

 Year 2016